Automatically designing CNN architectures using genetic algorithm for image classification: Literature Review

-Commonly, the connections in CNNs exist between the neurons of two adjacent layers.
-Analogously, the skip connections refer to those connecting the neurons of the layers that are not adjacent.
-The skip connection was firstly introduced in~\cite{hochreiter1997long} as a gate mechanism, effectively training a recurrent neural network with long and short-term memory~\cite{gers1999learning} and avoiding the GV problems~\cite{hochreiter1997long}.
-Specifically, the GV problems refer to the gradient becoming very small or explosion during back propagation training in a deep neural network.
-Because gradient-based algorithms are the dominant learning algorithms of neural networks, the GV problems are the main obstacle to effectively training \textit{deep} neural networks.
+The skip connections refer to those connecting the neurons of the layers that are not adjacent.
+The skip connection was firstly introduced in~\cite{hochreiter1997long} as a gate mechanism, effectively training a recurrent neural network with long and short-term memory~\cite{gers1999learning} and avoiding the VG problems~\cite{hochreiter1997long}.
+Specifically, the VG problems refer to the gradient becoming either very small or explosion during back propagation training in a deep neural network, and are the main obstacle to effectively train \textit{deep} neural networks.
 The skip connections were experimentally proven to be able to train very deep neural networks~\cite{srivastava2015training}.
 Indeed, the promising performance of ResNet~\cite{he2016deep}, which was proposed very recently, also benefits from the skip connections.
 A simple example of using a skip connection is shown in Fig.~\ref{fig_skip_connection}, where the dashed line denotes the skip connection from the input $X$ to the output of the $N$-th building block, and the symbol ``$\oplus$'' refers to the element-wise addition.

 Over the past few years, an increasing number of researchers has attempted to theoretically reveal the mechanisms behind the skip connections.
 For example, the skip connections have also been claimed to be able to eliminate singularities~\cite{orhan2017skip}.
-However, a completely satisfactory explanation is still elusive.
-Among the existing theoretical evidence, skip connections defying the GV problems receives the most recognition~\cite{gers1999learning,hochreiter1997long}.
-The GV problems frequently occur when the error has been back-propagated over many layers of a given neural network.
-Because the skip connections shorten the number of layers of back-propagation, the GV problems should be alleviated.
+Among the existing theoretical evidence, skip connections defying the VG problems receives the most recognition~\cite{gers1999learning,hochreiter1997long}.
+Because the skip connections shorten the number of layers of back-propagation, the VG problems should be alleviated.
 As discussed above, the deeper the CNN is, the more powerful capability it would have to process complex data.
 Combined with the connections that are not skipped, a CNN with the skip connections can have the capability that a deep architecture has and can also be effectively trained.